Open-EO/openeo-vue-components/README.md

 **Slots:**

-- `collection-title`
+- `title`
-- `collection-before-details`
+- `after-summary`
-- `collection-end`
+- `end`
-- `collection-spatial-extents` - Custom HTML to display the spatial extents, e.g. a map.
+- `spatial-extents` - Custom HTML to display the spatial extents, e.g. a map.
 The variable `extents` provides an array of arrays, each containing four elements (west, south, east, north) with the WGS84 coordinates.
-- `collection-temporal-extents` - Custom HTML to display the temporal extents.
+- `temporal-extents` - Custom HTML to display the temporal extents.
 The variable `extents` provides an array of arrays, each with two elements (start, end).
 Both are RFC3339 compatible `date-time`, or `null` to indicate an open range.

 ### `Description`